numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 Scope
 ^^^^^

-This NEP proposes to move ahead with Phase I (see Implementation section), and start working on Phase II without the creation of new public API or using private, underscored names which must be changed in the future.
+This NEP proposes to move ahead with the necessary creation of new dtype subclasses (see Phase I Implementation section), and start working on implementing current functionality within the new context Within the context of this NEP all development will be fully private API or use preliminary underscored names which must be changed in the future.
+Most of the internal and public API choices are part of a second Phase and will be discussed in more detail in the following NEPs 42 and 43.
-Initially, this will have little or no effect on users, but provides the necessary ground work for incrementally addressing all parts of Phase II with details being decided in followup NEPs or discussions.
+The initial implementation of this NEP will have little or no effect on users, but provides the necessary ground work for incrementally addressing the full rework.

-The implementation of this NEP and the following changes in Phase II are expected to create small incompatibilities (see backward compatibility section).
+The implementation of this NEP and leading up to a large rework of how datatypes are defined in NumPy is expected to create small incompatibilities (see backward compatibility section).
 However, a transition requiring large code adaption is not anticipated and not within scope.

-Specifically, this NEP makes the following design choices, which are discussed in more details in the detailed description section:
+Specifically, this NEP makes the following design choices which are discussed in more details in the detailed description section:

 1. Each datatype will be a class instance of a DType class, with most of the